bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

     }

     /**
-     @brief Error indicator for when a managed view is missing a required layout constraint */
+     Error indicator for when a managed view is missing a required layout constraint */
     enum Failure : Error {
         case MissingConstraint